ifm/developerportal/v1.1.30/_sources/Firmware/ReleaseNotes/FW_1.1.x/FW_1.1.x_Release_Notes.md.txt

 - Support for DHCP was removed for the Ethernet interface `eth1`.
 The device now always uses a static IP address.

 ## New features
 - It is now possible to configure insecure and self signed Docker registries via the JSON configuration.
-See [the docker daemon registry configuration](../../../SoftwareInterfaces/Docker/deployVPU.md#option-2---advanced-load-a-container-from-a-docker-registry) for a tutorial on how to do so.
+See [the Docker daemon registry configuration](../../../SoftwareInterfaces/Docker/deployVPU.md#option-2---advanced-load-a-container-from-a-docker-registry) for a tutorial on how to do so.

 ## Fixes
 - Fixed the device being unavailable when the hardware configuration is different from the one specified in the persistent JSON configuration.
 See [the persistent configurations document](../../../Technology/configuration.md#persistent-configuration) for more details.